Installing Nomad overview

 - 1EClient-x86.msi is used for 32-bit OS

 The following headings show how to define an application and deployment types for each of these installers.

 Creating an application with a deployment type for the 64-bit Nomad client installer

 To create an application to install the Nomad client:

-- In the Configuration Manager console, open the Software Library workspace and expand the Application Management node.
+- In the Configuration Manager console, open Software Library→ Application Management.

 - Right-click Applications and choose Create Application.

-- On the General settings screen in the Create Applications Wizard, select the Manually specify the application information option
+- On the General settings screen in the Create Application Wizard, select Manually specify the application information.

 - Populate the details for the application as follows: